Publisher agrees to changes in Virginia Giuffre's memoir after family objections

 “We all believe that Virginia’s voice must be heard, and that her courage in telling her story has the power to offer strength and hope to victims of sexual abuse.
 ‘Nobody’s Girl' is a testament to Virginia’s dignity and fortitude in the face of Jeffrey Epstein’s and Ghislaine Maxwell’s monstrous cruelty.
 Its impact will be profound.”

-A spokesperson for Giuffre's family did not immediately respond to a request for comment.
+In an interview that aired Wednesday night, Giuffre's sister-in-law, Amanda Roberts, confirmed to MSNBC's Jen Psaki that the two sides had resolved their differences.

-Last month, Alfred A. Knopf announced that “Nobody Girl” would come out Oct.
-21 and called the book a “riveting and powerful story of an ordinary girl who would grow up to confront extraordinary adversity.”
+Last month, Alfred A. Knopf announced that “Nobody's Girl” would come out Oct.
+21 and called it a “riveting and powerful story of an ordinary girl who would grow up to confront extraordinary adversity.”
 Family members soon issued a statement saying that “Nobody's Girl,” which reportedly presents her marriage to Robert Giuffre as part of her healing process, “will undermine Virginia’s credibility as someone who consistently told the truth in her pursuit of justice and accountability.”

-The final edition, which Knopf has sent to the printers, includes a foreword that outlines the changes in Giuffre's life since the manuscript was completed in the Fall 2024.
+The final edition, which Knopf has sent to the printers, includes a foreword that outlines the changes in Giuffre's life since the manuscript was completed in the fall of 2024.
 Knopf and her family had spent months working on the language for the foreword, written by Giuffre's collaborator, the author and journalist, Amy Wallace.
+Knopf declined to comment further on the foreword's contents.

 Giuffre originally signed in 2023 with Penguin Press, in what Knopf spokesman Todd Doughty said recently was a seven-figure deal.
 She moved from Penguin to Knopf along with her acquiring editor, Emily Cunningham, who joined Knopf last year.
 Both Knopf and Penguin are part of Penguin Random House.